interorganizationua-svg/Web-Data-Extractor-for-Make/README.md

 - Supports batch sending with delays to avoid overload.

 ---
+## 📂 HOW TO USE IT

 You need to replace the file in the script with your own when you have json, then run the script, and then get the link to your webhook in Make.

-## 📂 Project structure